riboney-notes/Fullstack-Study/cs/dsa/dsaI_wgu/notes.md

 - Array-based lists
   - Since arrays have a fixed-size, array-based list implementations will dynamically allocate the array as needed as the number of elements changes

+## 13 Hash Table

 - Hash table
   - data structures that stores unordered items by mapping (or hashing) each item to a location in an array (or vector)
+  - implemented using a Class with a list variable as a property
   - Advantage: searching, inserting, and removal is O(1)
     - possible by mapping item's key to an index that can be calculated with a hash function
   - hash function: computes bucket (hash table array elememnt) index from item's key